 How much do you know about the job?
 And what would more would you like to know about it or the race?

-What to watch for: Ground game will be everything.
-In local races, money doesn’t necessarily mean votes, but it can’t hurt.
 It’s a truism in politics of all levels that what matters is who turns out the vote.
 Without a big ticket race to energize Republicans and Democrats in December, it’s going to come down to how well the candidates can get out the vote.

 This election season, we’re hosting reader Q&A’s with local candidates on the November ballot in a digital town hall format.
 Each session connects readers with candidates for conversation about the issues that matter most to them.